slint-ui/slint/docs/tutorial/cpp/src/getting_started.md

 the tools and library from source.
 Since it is implemented in the Rust programming language, this means that you also need to install a Rust compiler (1.48).
 You can easily install a Rust compiler following the instruction from [the Rust website](https://www.rust-lang.org/learn/get-started).
-We are going to use `cmake`'s builtin FetchContent module to fetch the source code of SixtyFPS.
+We are going to use `cmake`´s builtin FetchContent module to fetch the source code of SixtyFPS.

 In a new directory, we create a new `CMakeLists.txt` file.